arjunguha/compsci220-scala/website/hw/mazes/index.md

    as the next current node.

-Implement the function dijkstra(), which finds the shortest path through the maze using Dijkstra's Algorithm.
-Also implement dijkstraWalk(), which takes the list of previous nodes created by the algorithm and generates the path from the start to the finish. dijkstra() should return the correct path, i.e. call dijkstraWalk to get the final result from inside dijkstra().
+Implement the function dijkstra(), which finds the shortest path through the graph using Dijkstra's Algorithm.
+Like dfsPath() above, it should return an array of nodes with the "previous" node.
+Unlike dfsPath(), this actually tracks which node creates the shortest path to the current node.
+This means the value may be updated if a previous node has already been filled in.

 {% highlight scala %}
-def dijkstra(maze: MazeGraph): List[Graph.Node]

-def dijkstraWalk(prev: Array[Graph.Node], curr: Node): List[Graph.Node]
+def dijkstra(graph: EdgeGraph, start: Graph.Node): Array[Graph.Node]
 {% endhighlight %}

 Some hints:

 - As before, we can use a set to track the unvisited nodes.
 - The distance to each node can be stored in an array.
-The indices of the array are the nodes, and the values are the distance.
+The indices of the array are the nodes, and the values are the distance, just like the "previous node" array.
 - If you look up Dijkstra's Algorithm, you will see that this is a slightly simplified version.
     - In the original, only the unvisited neighbors have their distances calculated.
 This is unnecessary and only slightly changes the runtime.
+You may do this if you wish.
     - Often, a priority queue is used instead of a set.
 This adds unnecessary complexity, since Scala doesn't have the necessary features in its PriorityQueue class.
-- For step 6, we provide a function called minMember().
+- For step 6, we provide a function called minMember() in the util package.
 This takes an array of values (e.g. the distances) and a set of integers (e.g. the set of unvisited nodes) and returns the member of the set that corresponds to the lowest value.
+- If you wish to use a Priority Queue instead, you will have to implement a way to reduce the priority of an item in order to reflect the updated distance.
+  Just use minMember().
 - You don't have to use infinity for the initial distance.
 Something like 10000 will be more than enough.
-(Our mazes won't be THAT big!)
+(Our graph won't be THAT big!)
-- Arrays in Scala are mutable.
-This means if you write `array(0) = 100`, the array will update in place. *You still declare them using val.*
-- If you'd rather use immutable data structures like Lists, you should check out the updated() function.
 - You can definitely do this recursively!
 It'll be neat.

 ## Part 4: Evaluating the Paths